-Applicants will need to meet the New Zealand ETA visa requirements to be able to apply.
+Applicants will need to meet the New Zealand eTA Visa Waiver requirements to be able to apply.
 It will be necessary to have a valid passport from one of the 60 eligible countries and pay a fee using a credit or debit card.

 Travellers must be in good health and when requesting the NZ eTA they are asked if they are travelling to the country for treatment or medical consultation.

 When requesting the eTA for New Zealand, travellers will be asked questions about their character.
 Good character requirements require that the applicant does not meet any of the following: